ZT-Pepite/test-c3-book/src/preface/how_to_use.md

 >
 > This is where you may find some critical information and reminding for successfully debugging your program.
 They will be marked in blockquotes beginning with the tag 📌 **Tip**.

 > 📚 **Further Reading**
 >
-> Here is the expanded reading section, which will facilitate a deeper understanding for you of the related technical points.📚 **Further Reading**
+> Here is the expanded reading section, which will facilitate a deeper understanding for you of the related technical points.
+They will be marked in blockquotes beginning with the tag 📚 **Further Reading**.

 Most of the commands in this book are executed under Linux, prompted by the character “`$`”.
 If the command requires superuser privileges to execute, the prompt will be replaced by “`#`”.
 The command prompt on Mac systems is “`%`”, as used in Section 4.2.3 Installing ESP-IDF on Mac.